 Basic begleri play involves swinging and flipping the beads to move between grips, and these movements between grips are referred to as transitions.
 Simple transitions involve, essentially, holding the begleri in one grip, swinging the other bead so that it can be caught in another grip, and releasing the first bead so that it is free to swing.
 In many cases, transitions can be done either **static** (slower, with an optional pause between catching the moving bead and releasing the first bead), or **dynamic** (with continuous momentum, often releasing or partially releasing the first bead before the moving bead is caught).
 Sample video of basic transitions

 Rebounds are the term used to describe what happens when the moving bead comes into contact with the hand or fingers and is bounced or rebounded back in the opposite direction.
+The term "caged rebounds" is used to refer to rebounds which are carried out while part of the string beyond the anchor bead is held in a grip, resulting in a shorter string for the swinging and rebounding motion of the other bead.
 Sample video on basic rebounds

 Wraps involve holding one bead, and allowing the moving bead to wind around one or more fingers.
 If the first bead remains held, the moving bead will wrap until there is no more free string, resulting in a stall or rebound.
 If the first bead is, instead, released partway through the wrap, it will tend to follow the movement of the moving bead, resulting in a roll.
 Sample videos (1) two finger wraps; and (2) one finger wraps